mklb/Transfery/README.md

 # README
-The documentation is not 100% clear so this is what will happen:
+The documentation is not 100% clear so I made some assumptions:

 - The user is able to send funds to users in a currency as long as he has enough founds in the currency (wallet)